AnthonyMadia/sales-crm/README.md

-# Sales CRM CRUD App
+# Sales CRM CRUD App -SASS
 ## **Getting Started**

 🗣️ This application is a simple **CRUD** app that allows a user to sign in using Google OAuth and create, update, and delete leads like a salesperson would.